xperiandri/Elmish.Uno/README.md

 * Create a `CmdMsg` union type with cases for each command you want to execute in the app.
 * Make `init` and `update` return `model * CmdMsg list` instead of `model * Cmd<Msg>`.
 Since `init` and `update` now return data, they are much easier to test.
 * Create a trivial/too-boring-to-test `cmdMsgToCmd` function that transforms a `CmdMsg` to the corresponding `Cmd`.
 * Finally, create “normal” versions of `init` and `update` that you can use when creating `Program`.
-Elmish.WPF provides `Program.mkProgramWpfWithCmdMsg` that does this for you (but there’s no magic going on – it’s really easy to do yourself).
+Elmish.Uno provides `Program.mkProgramWpfWithCmdMsg` that does this for you (but there’s no magic going on – it’s really easy to do yourself).

-The [FileDialogs.CmdMsg sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples) demonstrates this approach.
+The [FileDialogs.CmdMsg sample](https://github.com/elmish/Elmish.Uno/tree/master/src/Samples) demonstrates this approach.
 For more information, see the [Fabulous documentation](https://fsprojects.github.io/Fabulous/Fabulous.XamarinForms/update.html#replacing-commands-with-command-messages-for-better-testability).
 For reference, here is [the discussion that led to this pattern](https://github.com/fsprojects/Fabulous/pull/320#issuecomment-491522737).

 #### Can I instantiate `Application` myself?